SamChill/drunkardswalk/README.md

 The main feature of the library is that it supports extended precision floating point arithmetic using the [QD library][qd] developed by David H. Bailey et al., which supports double double (~32 decimal digits) and quad double (~64 decimal digits) floating point types.
-The reason for using QD instead of an arbitrary precision math library, is that QD is very fast.
+These extended precision types are much faster than arbitrary precision arthemtic and should be sufficient for most problems.

+Arbitrary precision is also supported using [MPFRC++][mpfrc++], which is developed by Pavel Holoborodko.
 By using these extended precision types, one is able to accurately solve problems where the absorption probabilities are vanishingly small.

 The core of the code is written using [Eigen][eigen], which is a C++ template library for linear algebra.
 As it is a template library, it supports working